chennie-fang/Coding3_element2/README.md

 This project is based on Deepdream,CNN and StabelDiffusion.
 # Project Name: Mutant
 ## Topic
-Let me start by introducing my topic, In China there are some families who prefer sons who will take a medicine that can change the gender of the baby when they get pregnant, they think it will make the girl in the womb into a boy, but in fact it will only give birth to a girl who will have both male and female features.
+Let me start by introducing my topic!
+In China there are some families who prefer sons who will take a medicine that can change the gender of the baby when they get pregnant, they think it will make the girl in the womb into a boy, but in fact it will only give birth to a girl who will have both male and female features.

 sea hare is a representative hermaphrodite, so I wanted to combine baby and sea hare, so that baby would have the features of a sea hare.
 In this way to satirise son-preference family.
 Then I found Deepdream, which generates images that would be similar to the texture of the sea hare, So I want to replace the texture in deepdream with the sea hare texture.